sony/esstra/doc/case-study/openssl.md

 To add license information for those files, you can use FOSSology or similar tools to identify their licenses and generate an SPDX tag-value format file.
-By passing the file to the ESSTRA Utility, you can add license information to the metadata in the binary.
+By passing the file to ESSTRA Utility, you can add license information to the metadata in the binary.

 ## Analyze Effectiveness of ESSTRA for OpenSSL